ComposableFi/whitepaper/whitepaper.md

 # 1. Vision {#sec:vision}

 A natural evolution in a cross-chain world entails developers and users interacting seamlessly with protocols, regardless of where their assets live.
-That is why our core mission at Composable Finance (Composable) [@ComposableFinance], is to build a fully interoperable future, capable of offering developers and end-users a seamless experience and utility.
+That is why our core mission at Composable Finance (Composable) [@ComposableFinance] is to build a fully interoperable future capable of offering developers and end-users a seamless experience and utility.
-Through simplifying and unifying decentralized finance (DeFi) [@DecentralizedEthereum.org] with new interoperability standards we are accelerating DeFi into the mainstream.
+By simplifying and unifying decentralized finance (DeFi) [@DecentralizedEthereum.org] with new interoperability standards, we accelerate DeFi into the mainstream.
 We are crafting a transparent, interoperable future for DeFi 2.0 and Web3.

-Similar to how Port Control Protocol [@PortWikipedia] became an essential piece of the networking layer for the Internet, Composable's vision is to become the entryway and networking fabric for blockchain networks.
-It is Composable's mission to serve all interactions, transfers, and communication cross-ecosystem.
+Similar to how Port Control Protocol [@PortWikipedia] became an essential piece of the networking layer for the Internet, Composable’s vision is to become the entryway and networking fabric for blockchain networks.
+It is Composable’s mission to serve all interactions, transfers, and communication cross-ecosystem.
 Our vision of hyper liquidity and composability abstracts the underlying technology into a single interface, unlocking the potential for new primitives to be developed at an unprecedented pace.
 Protocol-to-protocol interactions will become possible across ecosystems.
 The DeFi space has resorted to sharded blockchains for increased scalability [@WhyProperties], [@WhatCoinDesk].
 Examples are Ethereum 2.0 [@TheEthereum.org], Polkadot [@Polkadot:Platform], and NEAR [@NEARWorld].
-The result, however, is that even though the vision of ETH 2.0 is already upon us, instead of just blockchains being sharded, applications are being sharded as well.
+The result is that even though the ETH 2.0 vision is upon us, applications are sharded instead of just sharded blockchains.
 SushiSwap [@IntroductionSushi], for example, is deployed on multiple Ethereum Virtual Machine (EVM) [@EthereumEthereum.org] compatible chains, Layer-2-like (L2) rollups [@LayerEthereum.org], and Parachains [@WhatAlexandria], and the expansion of these applications to other ecosystems is very likely.
 Thus, while moving assets intra-ecosystem is becoming more intuitive, with several applications segregated within a specific ecosystem, managing assets inter-ecosystem is not [@0xbrainjarOurMedium].

-Therefore, Composable is focused on a cross-chain, cross-layer liquidity layer for sharded applications.
-Composable takes this notion a step further by also realizing that between each ecosystem, there is a sharding of functionality itself; for instance, most ecosystems have their lending protocols.
-Our vision is thus to abstract away inter-ecosystem decision-making and maximize users' and developers' outcomes based on their unique goals.
+Therefore, Composable focuses on a cross-chain, cross-layer liquidity layer for sharded applications.
+Composable takes this notion a step further by realizing that there is a sharding of functionality between each ecosystem; for instance, most ecosystems have their lending protocols.
+Our vision is thus to abstract away inter-ecosystem decision-making.
+It maximizes users’ and developers’ outcomes based on their unique goals.

-To accomplish this function, we are creating a communication protocol, utilizing our parachain as a finality layer, that will connect L2s to the Polkadot and Kusama ecosystem, and the Cosmos Ecosystem [@Cosmos:Blockchains] through the Inter-Blockchain Communication protocol (IBC) [@Inter-BlockchainCommunication] to the Polkadot and Kusama ecosystem.
+We are creating a communication protocol to accomplish this function, utilizing our parachain as a finality layer.
+The protocol will connect L2s to the Polkadot and Kusama ecosystems and the Cosmos Ecosystem [@Cosmos:Blockchains] through the Inter-Blockchain Communication protocol (IBC) [@Inter-BlockchainCommunication] to the Polkadot and Kusama ecosystems.
 We will then include other ecosystems, such as Algorand [@AlgorandAlgorand], Solana [@ScalableScale], and more.

-We are embarking on a vast and growing opportunity in architecting and building infrastructure that allows developers to deploy applications capable of interoperating across layers and chains autonomously.
+We are embarking on a vast and growing opportunity in architecting and building infrastructure.
+Our goal is to allow developers to deploy applications capable of operating across layers and chains autonomously.
 We believe that the applications of such a stack are the catalyst for the next DeFi revolution.

 # 2. Overview {#sec:overview}